Spanish Reflexive Verb Practice

 (me, te, se, nos, os, se)

-If there is no reflexive pronoun, a verb is not reflexive.
+If you can’t see a reflexive pronoun, the verb is NOT reflexive.

 Verbs in the story: